 The art of the album

 If you're old enough to remember dull-sounding cassettes and crackly vinyl records, you would appreciate that the arrival of digital recording via compact disc in the 1980's truly liberated the ambient zone.
-Quiet passages can be heard in pristine sound quality and free of crackles and hiss; sound effects and deep bass are reproduced in all their dynamic glory; and with a length of up to 80 minutes per disc the format is ideal for extended compositions and uninterrupted listening.
+Quiet passages could be heard in pristine sound quality and free of crackles and hiss; sound effects and deep bass were reproduced in all their dynamic glory; and with a length of up to 80 minutes per disc the format was ideal for extended compositions and uninterrupted listening.